-In September, my husband and I made a visit to Duluth, and of course, I had to stop at the Duluth Rose Garden, which is located in Leif Erickson Park.
-The garden looked incredible and one of the caretakers told us that September is one of the best times in the garden.
+Over the years, I’ve made many trips to Duluth.
+Whenever possible, I stop at the Duluth Rose Garden, which is located in Leif Erickson Park.
+One time I went with my husband in September and the garden looked incredible.
+One of the caretakers told us that September is one of the best times in the garden.

 Leif Erickson Park is built right on top of Interstate-35 and is easily accessible from London Road.
 The garden can also be reached by foot through Duluth’s Lakewalk.
 It overlooks Lake Superior and offers fantastic views of the lake and ships moving into Duluth’s harbor under the famous Aerial Lift Bridge.
 Even on a warm day, this park is cooled by lake breezes and is a restful place to visit.

 Jointly maintained by the City of Duluth and the Lake Superior Rose Society, the garden covers 6 acres and includes thousands of plants, from conifers to roses.
 The garden, in some form or another, has been around since the 1930s.
 The formal rose garden was a gift to the city from Ausma Klints, a florists’ daughter and horticulturist from Latvia who immigrated to the United States and wanted to give her adopted hometown a formal garden similar to the ones she enjoyed in Europe.
 With curving beds, a gazebo, brick paths between the beds and statuary, the garden certainly achieves her vision.